 Photo by Deb Lindsey for The Washington Post

 Farro, an ancient grain, is the heart of this salad, where its nutty toothsomeness is matched with a bold combo of crunchy walnuts, salty feta cheese, aromatic fresh herbs and hearty greens.
 This Herbed Farro Salad with Walnuts, Feta, and Spinach holds up well in the refrigerator, so you can dip into it at home when you need a quick bite, or pack and take to work for lunch.
-It’s a nice vegetarian main on its own but is also delicous topped with some simply grilled or roasted chicken or meat.
+It’s a nice vegetarian main on its own but is also delicious topped with some simply grilled or roasted chicken or meat.

 1 cup farro

 About 3 cups water, or more as needed